Indiguana/open-notebooklm/README.md

 1. **Set up API Key(s):**
    For this project, I am using LLama 3.3 70B hosted on Fireworks API as its JSON Mode supports passing a pydantic object.
 So, please set the API key as the `FIREWORKS_API_KEY` environment variable
+   ** Possibility to extend this to other LLMS
+   - Gemini Pro
+   - OpenAI o1
+   - Other LLMs

 2. **Run the application:**
    ```bash